wanman/mailcow/README.md

 Spamassassin main configuration file:
 * **/etc/spamassassin/local.cf**

-Virus and spam filters are **enabled for both incoming and outgoing** mail.

 ### Autolearn
 Move undetected spam to "Junk" to make Spamassassin autolearn it.
 This is done by a daily cronjob.